Airport names and political intrigue in the United States of America

 The recent (Dec-2021) renaming of the main airport in Las Vegas, Nevada, in the United States from McCarran to Harry Reid underlines just how ‘political’ the naming of transportation hubs, and especially airports, can be.

 The message is in the eponym in many cases.
 US Senator Pat McCarran was a Democrat who represented Nevada from 1933 to 1954, while Harry Reid, also a Democrat, was a lawyer and politician who served as a senator from 1987 to 2017.
-The latter is still with us while the former isn’t.

 While death can often be the arbiter in such matters, media reports suggest that historians have called McCarran “a noted proponent of aviation but also an advocate of xenophobic and anti-Semitic policies during his career”, leading several of Nevada's political leaders to have called for changing the name of the airport.
 So politics holds the trump card over death (if you’ll pardon the pun).